Shamir-Lab/Recycler/README.md

                       Input FASTG to process (SPAdes 3.50 before_rr.fastg recommended)

   -s, --SEQUENCES
-                      FASTA of graph sequences to process (can be whole graph or selected component)
+                      FASTA of graph sequences to process (can be whole graph or selected component); *Note:* node names must match those of graph file: e.g., **if you use before_rr.fastg as the graph, please use before_rr.fasta as the sequence file** or a selection of sequences from it.

 ##optional arguments:
   -h, --help            show help message and exit